 Applies to isosorbide dinitrate: capsule extended release, tablet, tablet chewable, tablet extended release

-Along with its needed effects, isosorbide dinitrate (the active ingredient contained in Isochron) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by isosorbide dinitrate (the active ingredient contained in Isochron).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking isosorbide dinitrate:Rare
+You should check with your doctor immediately if any of these side effects occur when taking isosorbide dinitrate:Rare

 - Bluish-colored lips, fingernails, or palms